 Choose Whole Foods Over Supplements

-If you take supplements, Ward recommends sticking to 100% of the Percent Daily Value unless directed otherwise by your health care professional.
+If you take supplements, stick to 100% of the Percent Daily Value unless directed otherwise by your health care professional.

 Finally, don’t forget to pay attention to proper hydration to keep your immune system functioning at the optimal level.

 Keeping hydrated with fluids is important to maintain regular body temperature and helps to eliminate bacteria through the gastrointestinal tract.

 While the amount to drink each day depends on a number of factors, such as activity levels and body weight, the most common recommendation is a half-gallon or eight 8-ounce glasses of water a day.

 You can choose a fluid other than water, if you want.
 Beverages such as no-sugar-added drinks, sparkling water, Jell-O, soup, tea, broth, milk and juice also count as good choices for fluids.